Patient appointment and ANMC information

 We are prepared to care for patients with respiratory illness, and efforts are underway to ensure ongoing preparedness for COVID-19.

 Current ANMC clinic status

-ANMC Specialty Clinics are still open and seeing urgent and emergent patients.
-The State of Alaska announced that all elective surgeries, non-essential medical, surgical, and dental procedures be limited during the COVID-19 outbreak.
+ANMC Specialty Clinics are open and seeing more patients.
+The State of Alaska announced that medical procedures, including elective surgeries may proceed with safety protocols.